 Or that the representation of grief is linked to Sophia of Rome:

 This work has truly been a collaborative effort undertaken out of respect and admiration by many of Lois’s friends and colleagues in the Index.
 First and foremost is Jon Niola who edited all of the material, converted it from hardcopy to a digital format and repeatedly proof read it even though he is the first to claim that he is not an art historian.
-The design of the database is Jon’s creation and he deserves all of our thanks for this Trojan work.
-Other editing and preparation was undertaken by Fiona Barrett, Adelaide Bennett, Judith Golden, Beatrice Radden Keefe, Jessica Savage, and Henry Schilb and my thanks go to all of them.
-I am also grateful to Nancy Ševčenko one of the foremost experts on Byzantine saints for sage advice regarding this resource.
+The design of this resource is Jon’s creation and he deserves all of our thanks for this work.
+Other editing and preparation was undertaken by Fiona Barrett, Adelaide Bennett, Judith Golden, Beatrice Radden Keefe, Jessica Savage, and Henry Schilb.
+We are also grateful to Nancy Ševčenko, one of the foremost experts on Byzantine saints for sage advice regarding this resource.

 Lois dedicated much of her life and energy into working for the Index and we like to feel that she would have approved of our posthumous work in getting this undertaking published.
 She was a scholar who got considerable pleasure in serving her fellow art historians and our hope is that this does just what she set out to do.
 Like most works, we are sure that there are errors in this database-she did not have the benefit of correcting or copyediting all of this text and we would be grateful to you the researcher for any help or suggestions which you may offer.